UCO-IDEA/Experiential-Learning-Cookbook/tiers.md

 How difficult it is to achieve the desired result?

 **Tools:**
 The number of tools that need to be developed or used to implement the assignment.
 How many tools will be useful for students?
-What kind?

 ## <center>Tiers by Resources Required

-<center>(Subject to Change)
+**<center>(Subject to Change)**

  |  | **Tier 1** | **Tier 2** | **Tier 3** |
 | --- | --- | --- | --- |